tlicata/power/README.md

 An example project for learning GitHub Actions
 ----------------------------------------------

-Mostly followed the [Learn GitHub Actions][learn-github-actions] article.
+Followed the [Learn GitHub Actions][learn-github-actions] article.

-The files in the `.github/workflows` directory define the actions.
-If they contain a `push:` section, then the actions will be run when changes are pushed to GitHub.
+The files in `.github/workflows` define the actions.
+If they contain a `push:` section then the actions will be run when changes are pushed to GitHub.

 By default, actions are run on [GitHub Hosted Runners][github-hosted-runners] (Windows or Linux virtual machines on Microsoft Azure).
 However, these are